 This rewarding committee promotes fitness fun and a love of running during Friday recess.
 Children earn tokens for every mile run and recognition/prizes for achieving major mileage goals.
 This is a great way to have face time with your child while volunteering.
 Help cheer and celebrate your child and friends' fitness accomplishments!

 This committee arranges the participation of all Nottingham families (and friends and relatives) in several store and retail based programs through which the school is eligible to receive educational funding.
-The committee arranges participation in local store programs, as well as, organizing the collection of Box Tops.
-Volunteers are needed to help promote the program to all students and families and assist with collections and redemption of items.

 This program is designed to bring the beauty and power of music into the classroom.
 Children interact by listening to, moving to, and/or watching the music.
 Parent volunteers go into the classroom several times a year to share and present a musical selection (opera, ballet, symphonies, or musical theatre).
 Parents are provided with the materials needed (CD of music, activity and discussion suggestions, and sample lesson plans) for a short lesson.
 The program integrates music appreciation with literature, history, and art.
 Musical terms and genres, biographical information about the composers, and an introduction to various instruments are also peppered throughout each lesson.
 “Knights Take Note” is a special, week-long event focusing on music typically scheduled during late winter / early spring.
 Knights Take Note includes a number of fun, interactive activities including “Nottingham Jams” featuring parents and teachers showcasing their musical talents and programs with visiting/guest musicians.
 Volunteers are needed to teach in-class lessons and to assist with logistics/planning for Knights Take Note Week.